pivotal/cloud-cache-examples/redis-to-cloud-cache/session-state/README.md

 "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.-->

-# Cloud Cache Examples
+# Redis to Cloud Cache Session State Examples

-This repo contains examples of apps that demonstrate the use of Pivotal Cloud Cache.
+This repo contains examples of converting Redis applications to use Cloud Cache to store HTTP session state data.

-Each example app resides in its own directory within this repository:
+Each example app has its own README, and resides in its own directory within this repository:

-- Hello, World! in `hello-world`
-- Example of look-aside caching pattern in `look-aside-cache`
-- Example of implementing an HTTP session state cache in `session-state`
-- Example of converting a Redis Publish/Subscribe app to Cloud Cache in `redis-to-cloud-cache/pub-sub`
-- Examples of converting Spring Session Redis apps to Cloud Cache in `redis-to-cloud-cache/session-state`
+- `spring-session-boot`
+- `spring-session-boot-json`
+- `spring-session-boot-simple`